 Flare-ups are caused by juices and oils from the food igniting in sudden bursts of flame that come up over the grill.
 A little bit of flare up as well as the resulting smoke is a good thing.
 It's what gives barbequed food that unique outdoor flavour.
-But if it happens too often, or if the flame lasts more than a couple of seconds, your food will char, so you need to control it:
+But if it happens too often, or if the flame lasts more than a few seconds, your food will char, so you need to control it:

 - First of all, cooking very fatty foods may cause a lot of flare up.
-You should trim excess fat off your meat. - Excess flaring usually means the burners controls are up too high, turning them down before flare-up occurs will usually prevent it happening in the first place. - Moving the meat away from the flare up will also reduce the problem. - Some very fatty foods are best cooked on the optional hotplates or indirectly with the hood closed.
-Never add more hotplates to the barbeque than the optional centre hotplate or baking dish and one additional optional side hotplate.
-At least one section of grill or empty space is necessary for ventilation and to prevent overheating.
+You should trim excess fat off your meat. - Excess flaring usually means the burner control is up too high, turning it down before flare-up occurs will usually prevent it happening in the first place. - Moving the meat away from the flare up will also reduce the problem. - Some very fatty foods are best cooked on the optional hotplate or in a baking dish to collect the fat and shield the food from direct heat.
 Always remember to switch the barbeque OFF once you are finished cooking.